 Yum Brands: Supporting Employees

 Yum Brands, parent to KFC, Taco Bell, Pizza Hut and The Habit Burger Grill, will give a bonus to all company-owned restaurant general managers.
 Yum Brands CEO David Gibbs will forgo all salary for the balance of 2020.
 Gibbs was set to earn a base salary this year of $900,000.
-The salary will be redirected to general managers and an employee relief fund that will provide $1,000 bonuses to the nearly 1,200 restaurant general managers “to acknowledge their efforts managing teams and business continuity affected by COVID-19.”
+The salary will be redirected to general managers and an employee relief fund providing $1,000 bonuses to the nearly 1,200 restaurant general managers “to acknowledge their efforts managing teams and business continuity affected by COVID-19.”

 Social Kitchen & Craft Bar: Giving Back to the Community